Scheduled MonumentsEnglandOffa's Dyke: section 1300yds (1190m) long, N from Careg-y-Big

 What is Offa's Dyke: section 1300yds (1190m) long, N from Careg-y-Big?

-Offa's Dyke is a linear earthwork monument forming part of the longer frontier defence constructed during the reign of King Offa of Mercia in the late eighth century.
+Offa's Dyke is a linear earthwork monument forming part of the longest surviving section of the eighth-century defensive frontier constructed under King Offa of Mercia to demarcate the Anglo-Saxon kingdom from Welsh territories.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006266.

 Who is responsible for protecting Offa's Dyke: section 1300yds (1190m) long, N from Careg-y-Big?